 Even when he was in the police after the war, my father didn’t play around when dealing with criminals.
 There was no “force continuum”.

 Many years ago, I was working with some American SWAT guys.
 One was a veteran Marine who’s tour of duty was in Afghanistan.
 I was shocked at what they didn’t know about combatives.
 Without their guns they resorted to grappling and submission holds.
 I’ve seen the same with other branches of the military and all levels of law enforcement.
 These men and women were coming for real combatives training in secret because they knew what they were being taught at work was nonsense.
 And, in the real world, if they relied on it, would get them killed.

 In the spirit of Fairbairn (my combatives grandfather) and my father (my combatives father), it’s time for CAMP X to come back to life.

 Espionage agents and Commandos had guns in the 1940’s as they do today, but they still learned lethal combatives.
 Makes sense.
 If they dropped their gun or it jammed or emptied or they operated covertly, not carrying weapons, they needed combatives to survive.

 The CAMP X Program will currently be offered to active military and active law enforcement only.
 And to franchise owners.
 Select civilians, such as VIP protection, may apply for consideration.

 CAMP X PROGRAM

-Training is compiled from Fairbairn’s CAMP X, Achnacarry Castle Commando and assorted tactics utilized from other very extreme sources.
+Training is compiled from Fairbairn’s CAMP X, Achnacarry Castle Commando, OSS/CIA and assorted tactics utilized from other modern specialized combat and clandestine sources.